 By Ornit Sade-Benkin

-Today, Digital Branding is one of the most important components of a new brand.
+Today, Digital Branding Strategy is one of the most important components of a new brand.

 The Brand is the single most important element of a business or an organization.
 When developing a new brand today, we look at Digital Branding as one of its most important components.
 Online considerations are essential to being able to present and then fulfill the promise.

-Digital Branding refers to the multiple techniques we use to develop brands over the wide range of digital channels; websites, individual landing page, portals, email marketing, mobile networks and social media – all have to be carefully considered when building the brand.
+Digital Branding refers to the multiple techniques we use to develop brands over the wide range of digital channels; websites, individual landing page, portals, email marketing, mobile networks and social media – all have to be carefully considered when building the brand and all these channels need to be backed by a meticulous strategic process.

 Exactly like all other brand elements, the digital assets must be carefully defined and designed.
 It is not enough to make sure that the logo looks great, or the fonts work digitally and the color pallet fits.
 Much more is required; the brand must become a digital experience!